Leo-Ok7/Redfin-Sales-Scraper/README.md

 * Codebase is organized into modules for fetching, parsing, and running the script.

+**Instructions on running the program**

+1. Clone the repository
+2. Install requirements
+3. Run the CLI tool : python main.py --city "San Diego" --output csv.
+The scraper is currenrtly only configured to fetch listings for **San Diego**.
+You can also apply filters to the CLI argument -> Ex : python main.py --city "San Diego" --beds 3 --max-price 1000000 --output csv.

 **Extra Notes**

 * Uses a hardcoded Redfin GIS API URL.
 To scrape a different region, you need to inspect Redfin’s network traffic by looking for XHR requests to /gis? and input the appropriate URL.